-- the applicant is an "undertaking"; - there has been an intervention by the State or through State resources which can take a variety of forms (e.g. grants, interest and tax reliefs, guarantees, government holdings of all or part of a company, or providing goods and services on preferential terms, etc.); - the intervention gives an advantage on a selective basis, for example to specific companies or industry sectors, or to companies located in specific regions;

-- competition has been or may be distorted; - the intervention is likely to affect trade between Member States.
+- the applicant is an "undertaking"; - there has been an intervention by the State or through State resources which can take a variety of forms (e.g. grants, interest and tax reliefs, guarantees, government holdings of all or part of a company, or providing goods and services on preferential terms, etc.); - the intervention gives an advantage on a selective basis, for example to specific companies or industry sectors, or to companies located in specific regions; - competition has been or may be distorted; - the intervention is likely to affect trade between Member States.

 In order for State aid to be present, the recipient must be an "undertaking".

 Undertakings are entities engaged in an "economic activity", regardless of their legal status (they can be public bodies, non-governmental organizations or universities, as well as private firms) and regardless of whether they aim to make a profit or not.
 Accordingly, the first step concerns information about the nature of the activity to be undertaken within the project, and, specifically, whether this involves an economic activity.
 If the activity is not economic, the applicant is not an undertaking for State aid purposes and it can be concluded that there is no State aid.
 Economic activity is broadly defined as 'offering goods or services on a given market'.
-The key question is whether, in principle, the activity will most likely be considered "economic" and thus, the partner will be considered an "undertaking".
+The key question is whether, in principle, the activity could be carried out by a private body in order to make a profit.
+If so, the activity will most likely be considered "economic" and thus, the partner will be considered an "undertaking".

-The project activities which are identified as being "economic" (the noneconomic activities of a given partner in the project are not considered further in this context), have to be assessed for their State aid relevance.
+The project activities which are identified as being "economic" (the non-economic activities of a given partner in the project are not considered further in this context), have to be assessed for their State aid relevance.
 The most crucial question is whether there is a selective advantage involved in supporting a certain activity, i.e. whether there is a benefit that the undertaking (partner) would not gain under 'normal market conditions' or whether it is relieved of costs that it would normally have to meet.
 If there is no selective advantage or benefit to the applicant, then there is no State aid.
 Where the activity is economic and support is regarded as constituting an advantage, support from the Programme is likely to be State aid relevant.
 Consideration should then be given to whether any State aid element can readily be eliminated.